raspberrypilearning/electricity-generation/en/step_7.md

 --- task ---

 Run your program.
 In the **3rd Country** sprite, you should see the pen draws just one thin line for each resource.
-In order for the pen to draw the correct amount for each resource you need to repeat the number of lines the pen is instructed to draw.
+To make sure the pen to draws the correct amount for each resource, you need to repeat the number of lines the pen is instructed to draw.

 --- /task ---

 --- task ---

 Add a `repeat`{:class="block3control"} block underneath the `define`{:class="block3myblocks"} block.
-Drag the rounded block `amount`{:class="block3myblocks"} from the `define`{:class="block3myblocks"} block in to the repeat loop:
+Drag the rounded block `amount`{:class="block3myblocks"} from the `define`{:class="block3myblocks"} block into the `repeat`{:class="block3control"} block:

 --- no-print ---